choderalab/yank/docs/examples/hydration-phenol-explicit.rst

 This example resides in ``{PYTHON SOURCE DIR}/share/yank/examples/hydration/phenol``.
 The rest of the example here assumes you are in this directory.

+This example can actually be considered a subset of the :doc:`FreeSolv database example <freesolv-imp-exp>`, however, describes in more detail how to set up a hydraiton free energy calculation.

 Examining YAML File
 -------------------